-- Affordability gap means the comparison of a jurisdiction's housing supply as compared to the countywide need percentages expressed in policy H-1.
-2013-2017 housing supply is included in table H-3 in this appendix.
-The County will update this table annually and make it available online. - Age means built in 2014 or later, built 2010 to 2013, built 2000 to 2009, built 1990-1999, built 1980 to 1989, built 1970 to 1979, built 1960 to 1969, built 1950 to 1959, built 1940 to 1949, built 1939 or earlier. - Number of bedrooms means no bedroom, 1 bedroom, 2 or 3 bedrooms, and 4 or more bedrooms. - Condition means lacking complete plumbing facilities, lacking complete kitchen facilities, and/or no telephone service available. - Tenure means renter-occupied and owner-occupied. - Income-restricted units should be reported by AMI limit (i.e. ≤ 30 percent AMI, ≤ 50 percent AMI, and ≤ 80 percent AMI). - Moderate-density housing means the following housing types: 1-unit attached; 2 units; 3 or 4 units; 5 to 9 units; 10 to 19 units.
-High-density housing means the following housing types: 20 or more units. - Household income by AMI means equal to or less than 30 percent AMI, above 30 percent to 50 percent AMI; above 50 percent to 80 percent AMI, above 80 percent to 100 percent AMI, above 100 percent to 120 percent AMI, and above 120 percent AMI. - Housing cost burden means a household spends more than 30 percent of its household income on housing costs. - Severe housing cost burden means a household spends more than 50 percent of its household income on housing costs.
+- Housing Needs means the needs articulated in Tables H-1 and H-2. - Moderate-, low-, very low-, and extremely low-income households means greater than 80 to less than or equal to 120 percent, greater than 50 to less than or equal to 80 percent, greater than 30 to less than or equal to 50 percent, and 0 to less than or equal to 30 percent of area median income respectively. - Permanent supportive housing, emergency housing, and emergency shelter are defined in the Growth Management Act and relevant Commerce guidance. - Age means built in 2014 or later, built 2010 to 2013, built 2000 to 2009, built 1990-1999, built 1980 to 1989, built 1970 to 1979, built 1960 to 1969, built 1950 to 1959, built 1940 to 1949, built 1939 or earlier. - Number of bedrooms means no bedroom, 1 bedroom, 2 or 3 bedrooms, and 4 or more bedrooms. - Condition means lacking complete plumbing facilities, lacking complete kitchen facilities, and/or no telephone service available. - Tenure means renter-occupied and owner-occupied. - Income-restricted units should be reported by area median income limit (i.e., ≤30 percent area median income, ≤50 percent area median income, and ≤80 percent area median income). - Moderate-density housing means the following housing types: 1-unit attached; 2 units; 3 or 4 units; 5 to 9 units; 10 to 19 units.
+High-density housing means the following housing types: 20 or more units. - Accessory dwelling unit means a small, self-contained residential unit built on the same lot as an existing single-family home.
+Accessory dwelling units may be built within a primary residence or detached from the primary residence. - Housing cost burden means a household spends more than 30 percent of its household income on housing costs. - Severe housing cost burden means a household spends more than 50 percent of its household income on housing costs.

-Displacement risk means where residents and businesses are at greater risk of displacement based on PSRC's index or equivalent composite set of risk indicators such as: socio-demographics, transportation qualities, neighborhood characteristics, housing, and civic engagement.
+• Displacement risk means where residents and businesses are at greater risk of displacement based on Puget Sound Regional Council's index or equivalent composite set of risk indicators such as: socio-demographics, transportation qualities, neighborhood characteristics, housing, and civic engagement.

-Policy H-5: Evaluate Effectiveness
+Policy H-4: Evaluate Effectiveness

-Prior to updating their comprehensive plan, a jurisdiction must evaluate the effectiveness of existing housing policies and strategies to meet a significant share of countywide need.
+Prior to updating their comprehensive plan, a jurisdiction must evaluate the effectiveness of existing housing policies and strategies to plan for and accommodate their allocated share of countywide need.
 This will help a jurisdiction identify the need to adjust current policies and strategies or implement new ones.
 Where possible, jurisdictions are encouraged to identify actual housing units created, by affordability level, since their last comprehensive plan update.

 This evaluation must also identify gaps in existing partnerships, policies, and dedicated resources for meeting the countywide need and eliminating racial and other disparities in access to housing and neighborhoods of choice.
 This exercise helps a jurisdiction understand what other strategies it should pursue beyond updating the comprehensive plan to meet the goals of this chapter.
 Some strategies, like inclusionary housing or new dedicated resources, will be easier to evaluate a quantitative impact and for others, it may be more qualitative.
-Jurisdictions without the ability to identify the impact of each policy may wish to describe the policies and programs that contributed to creating or preserving a given number of incomerestricted units, special needs housing units, etc.
+Jurisdictions without the ability to identify the impact of each policy may wish to describe the policies and programs that contributed to creating or preserving a given number of income-restricted units, special needs housing units, etc.

-Policy H-6: Racial Exclusion and Discrimination
+Policy H-5: Racial Exclusion and Discrimination